HzaCode/DP2_BeginnersGuide/docs/source/Simplifying Data Extraction with Jexter VIII.md

 #### Expected JSON Output

-The application of the specified Jextor configuration to our HTML source should yield a JSON object like this:
+The application of the specified Jexter configuration to our HTML source should yield a JSON object like this:

 ```json
 {